-Greenup County High School teacher, coach dies
+Greenup County School District mourns loss of teacher, coach

 GREENUP COUNTY, Ky.
-(WSAZ) - A Greenup County High School teacher and coach has passed away, according to Superintendent Traysea Moresea.
+(WSAZ) - Students and staff on Thursday were mourning the death of Greenup County High School teacher and coach Jamie Kennedy.

+A health teacher and assistant football coach, Kennedy’s passing away was announced Wednesday by Superintendent Traysea Moresea.

 Superintendent Moresea tells WSAZ that Kennedy had been quarantined since last Friday.
 He was taken to the hospital Wednesday by ambulance.

+“He was highly respected by students,” Moresea said.
+“More than just a teacher and more than just a coach.
+Educators and coaches, they become a part of your community.
+They are people who others look to for advisement.
+They are people who put their heart into what they are doing.
+He was one of those top notch educators that did all of those things.”

-Superintendent Moresea says Kennedy’s wife is also an employee at Greenup County High School.
+Moresea says Kennedy’s wife is also an employee at Greenup County High School.

 In a letter addressed to the “Greenup County family,” the superintendent said that due to high number of COVID cases and “a recent loss in our GCSD family,” schools will be closed on Thursday, Aug.
 26 and Friday, Aug.
 27. These will be non-instructional days.
 Makeup days will be added to the end of the school year calendar.